6-year-old with painless lesions on gum line

 To watch this and all of Joe Gilboy PA-C's video lessons you must be a member.
 Members can log in here or join now.

-Painful ovoid or round ulcerations on the mucous membranes of the mouth, tongue or genitals: Commonly referred to as “canker sores”
+Aphthous ulcers are discrete, painful, ovoid, or round ulcerations on the mucous membranes of the mouth, tongue, or genitals, commonly referred to as “canker sores”

-- The vast majority of aphthous ulcers are benign, self-limited, and treated symptomatically
+- The vast majority of aphthous ulcers are benign, self-limited, and usually heal within 7 to 14 days

-- Providers must consider underlying systemic causes of ulcers:
+- Providers must consider the underlying systemic causes of ulcers:

 - Inquire about patient or family history of: